KmolYuan/reveal-yaml-rs/README.md

 Metadata contains HTML settings and global slide settings.
 The definition contains in the first YAML doc, split by horizontal line `---`.

++ [x] icon: Icon path, "img/icon.png" by default.
++ [x] lang: Set the "lang" attribute for the page, "en" by default.
 + [x] title: The webpage title, defaults to the first page.
 + [x] description: Webpage description.
 + [x] author: Webpage author.